23/player/README.md

     python -m SimpleHTTPServer

-Now, open up http://locahost:8000/player/src/player.html?domain=reinvent.23video.com in a browser, possibly using your own 23 Video domain instead.
+Now, open up http://locahost:8000/player/src/player.html?domain=video.twentythree.net in a browser, possibly using your own domain for TwentyThree instead.

-This will get you most of the relevant code, although jQuery and the 23 version of Liquid.js are still loaded remotely.
+This will get you most of the relevant code, although jQuery and the TwentyThree version of Liquid.js are still loaded remotely.
 You shouldn't need to modify these, although you might want to create Liquid filters for your purposes.

 The Glue framework makes it easy to create both a development and an optimized production version of the project.
 To remove or add modules, update `manifest.json` and run: